It’s that time of year again, Black History Month. Dedicated to the ones who survived 2020, and the ones who didn’t. Let’s do it. With tentacles.

 Because.
 That’s my answer.
 It’s important just because.
 You think you understand the American Revolution?
 You don’t if you have never heard of Crispus Attucks, the paradox of his martyrdom and why he was whitewashed out of history.
 You don’t understand it at all if you don’t know about Lord Dunmore’s Proclamation and the role black people, both slave and free, played within–and why it’s even alluded to in the Declaration of Independence.

 That’s the thing.
 Black History doesn’t exist suspended in the air somewhere hovering about outside of the broader historical narrative.
 It’s not a set of trivia questions.
 Black people did not sit on the sidelines as spectators while history occurred.
 Black people were part of that history.
 They influenced it.
 They played roles.
 They were actors and agents.
 You don’t understand Black folk history, then you don’t understand history–period.
 Particularly the history of the United States.
-In fact, maybe if more Americans understood that history, they’d listen to Black people more on things like, say, voting for qualified non-fascist presidential candidates or terrible foreign policy decisions.
+In fact, maybe if more Americans understood that history, they’d listen to Black people more on things like, say, the rise of fascism in institutions or terrible foreign policy decisions.

 Here’s a good example that fits the SFF theme of this blog.
 The Marvel series Truth: Red, White & Black by Robert Morales and drawn by Kyle Baker retells the story of the super-serum program that created Captain America, using Black History (most notably the infamous Tuskegee Experiments) as a backdrop.
 The inclusion of this history sparked both shock and awe among the geek-o-sphere, many of who were introduced to this real-life story (now interwoven with their favorite super-hero) for the first time.
 As critic Adilifu Nama points out, the story “admonished the reader to incorporate the experiences and histories of black folk that paint a different picture of the cost and quest for freedom and democracy in America.”